AGCoL SyMAP Queries UA

 See Terminology in the User Guide, especially the Cluster Hit Algo1 versus Algo2 description.

 To open the query interface, first select two or more sequence projects in the Project Manager.
-Then select the Queries button to open the queries interface.
+Then select the Queries button at the lower right to open the queries interface.

 query_oview